inmos-obvi/inmos-obvi.github.io/content/team/LaureZanna.md

 ---

-NYU, Courant Institute + Center for Data Science
+New York University (NYU), Courant Institute + Center for Data Science